mfisher5/FISH546/Cod-Time-Series-Project/Scripts/Markdown_files_for_scripts/pypipe_ustacks.md

 ##### Documentation

-The most important command line arguments are [i] the -r
+The most important command line arguments are [i] the -t, the input filetype, [2] -f, the input filepath, [iii] -r to drop highly repetitive stacks, [iv] -d for resolving over merged tags, [v] -o for output path, [vi] -i for SQL ID for identifying the sample, [vii] -m, minimum stack depth, usually 10, [viii] -M, maximum distance in nucleotides, usually 3, and [ix] -p, number of threads to enable.

 Here is more information on most of the important arguments in ``ustacks`` here: